|

 awash with relics from the war which have (frankly) been left to rot.

-Pausing only briefly to be told off for
+Pausing only briefly to be told off for being

-way up to the Western Heights.
+the Western Heights.
 This is somewhere I’ve never

 been before.
 It was wonderful.
 As welll as the